benjystanton/benjystanton.github.io/cv.md

 **Office for National Statistics (ONS)**<br>
 <span class="text-small">October 2016 to today</span><br>
 At ONS I'm the lead interaction designer in the Digital Publishing department.
-I lead a small team of interaction and graphic designers.
+I lead a team of interaction and graphic designers.
 I'm responsible for the user experience of the ONS website and the tools that the publishing team use to edit content.
 I work alongside civil servants and external contractors to help users find, understand and use our complex content and data formats.
 I create prototypes, observe user research and run A/B tests to help us improve the website.

 **DVLA (with Leadin)**<br>
 <span class="text-small">May 2015 to October 2016</span><br>